 The first step to an organizational management consultant position can be a bachelor’s degree in applied psychology with a concentration in organizational psychology.
 Coursework typically includes an introduction to psychology, research methods in applied psychology, organizational psychology and behavior, and program development and evaluation.

 Many employers offer opportunities for continuing education.
-It’s possible to gain an entry-level job with a bachelor’s degree and use an employer’s tuition assistance program to pay for a master’s degree.
+Eligible employees may be able to gain an entry-level job with a bachelor’s degree and use an employer’s tuition assistance program to pay for a graduate program such as a organizational leadership.

-Is an Organizational Management Consultant Role a Good Career Choice for You?
+Is an Organizational Management Consultant Role a Good Career Choice?

-Successful organizational management consultants are self-motivated, responsible and disciplined.
-They must possess analytical, communication and time-management skills, too.
-Creativity and critical thinking are also helpful attributes to launch an organizational management consultant career.
+Organizational management consultants must be self-motivated, responsible and disciplined.
+They must also possess analytical, communication and time-management skills.
+Creativity and critical thinking are important attributes for individuals considering a career as an organizational management consultant.